 B was 14 years old.
 Her life in a toxic family was filled with child abuse, and B had enough of being ignored.
 Finally, after one beating too many, B went to Children’s services and demanded they hear her voice and keep her safe.

-‘I put myself into local authority care the day after returning from a school holiday that I had saved up for and paid for myself.
-At this point, I was 14 years old, and my Mother had done something so awful whilst I had been away that I couldn’t stay any longer.
+‘I put myself into local authority care the day after returning from a school holiday.
+Also, I had saved up and paid for the holiday myself.
+I was 14 years old, and whilst away, my mother did something so awful that I couldn’t stay any longer.
 This time, Mother had gone too far.
 So, I decided to take matters into my own hands.
 I went to a local children’s home and said you would have to take me, or I would be homeless.
 Amazingly, they took me in!

 ‘After six months, they found me a Foster ‘Mum.’

-‘Then, after six months, my social worker showed me the first set of foster carers they had found.
-I don’t remember anyone ever asking me what I wanted or my views, just did I want to be fostered or did I want to stay in the Children’s home?
-Well, that was a simple question to answer; I didn’t want to stay!
+‘Then, after six months, my social worker said they had found me my first foster carer.
+I don’t remember anyone ever asking me what I wanted or what my views were.
+They asked me, do you want to be in foster care or stay in the Children’s home?
+That was a simple question to answer.
+I didn’t want to stay!

-‘For the first time, I was told I was clever and could achieve things’
+‘My foster carers said I was clever and could achieve things’

-‘Don’t get me wrong, I was emotionally slow to warm because I was protecting myself and my emotions, and ultimately it would take over ten years for me actually to say the words I love you” to them, but I did.
-Thankfully, my foster carers stayed in my life for 35 years; they were at my degree graduation and were with me at the birth of my child.’
+‘Don’t get me wrong.
+I was emotionally slow to warm; I was protecting myself and my emotions.
+It took nearly a decade for me to say the words ‘I love you” to them, but I did.
+Thankfully, my foster carers stayed in my life for 35 years and were at my graduation and with me at my child’s birth.